izyumkin/MCEmojiPicker/README.md

 </p>

 ## Installation
-Ready for use on iOS 12+
+Ready for use with Swift 4.2+ on iOS 11.1+

 ### Swift Package Manager
 The [Swift Package Manager](https://www.swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.